-Who can forget the 1993 movie Groundhog Day, in which Bill Murray’s character, TV weatherman Phil Connors, must relive the same day over and over again?
+In the 1993 movie Groundhog Day, Bill Murray’s character, TV weatherman Phil Connors, must relive the same day over and over again.
 Just fiction, right?
-Well, many organizations find themselves undergoing something very similar in their recruiting practices, accepting the status quo processes that advance the wrong candidates and result in high turnover and poor performance.
-However, as the business continues to become more competitive, efficiently hiring the right people the first time is essential to building a team capable of meeting company needs and adapting to future challenges.
-If you keep those inefficient, ineffective processes on replay, you will keep having the same hiring experiences and never get ahead.
+Unfortunately, many organizations find themselves undergoing the same scenario in their recruiting practices, accepting the status quo processes that advance the wrong candidates and result in high turnover and poor performance.
+However, in a tight labor market, hiring the right people the first time is essential.
+If you keep those inefficient, ineffective processes on replay, you’ll have the same hiring experiences and never get ahead.

 Consider the following common recurring recruiting challenges and how to solve them.

 The ability to deliver a positive, transparent candidate experience is key to attracting the best talent and improving your employer brand.
-If you don’t provide a good experience, you will struggle to attract top talent and build a pool of qualified candidates, and your reputation as an employer can be damaged.
+If you don’t provide a good experience, it’s difficult to attract top talent and build a pool of qualified candidates.
+What’s more, it can damage your employer brand and reputation.
 If your recruiting process takes too long and candidates are left in the dark, they will be more likely to drop out.
 Not giving candidates sufficient opportunity to demonstrate their strengths will also lead to disengagement.
-Applicants know their resumes present a narrow view and want to feel as if they had a chance to show off their abilities.
+Applicants know their resumes present a narrow view and want a chance to show off their abilities.

-- Problem #2: Using subjective data does not tell the whole story.
+Problem #2: Subjective data doesn’t tell the whole story.

-Despite the emphasis so many people put on resumes as the cornerstone of candidate evaluation, the information included in these documents which is often subjective, unstructured, and random does little to allow for objective comparison of applicants.
-The result is you can be hiring blind.
-You get a superficial overview of the candidate but no insight into how they will perform on the job.
-The result is that hiring decisions are based on assumptions and hunches, rather than actual data.
+Despite the emphasis so many people put on resumes as the cornerstone of candidate evaluation, the information included in these documents – which is often subjective, unstructured and random – makes objective comparison of applicants difficult.
+The result is a superficial overview of the candidate but no insight into how they will perform on the job.
+Hiring decisions become based on assumptions and hunches, rather than actual data.

-- Problem #3: Poor quality of hire leads to an increased turnover rate.
+Problem #3: Poor quality of hire leads to increased turnover.

 The costs of employee turnover can be disastrous.
-The majority of companies report bad hires costing them between $25,000 and $50,000 per hire.
+The US Department of Labor estimates the cost of a bad hire to be 30% of the new hire’s salary.
 Moreover, the time and effort that went into recruiting those new hires can never be reclaimed.
-Again, the ability to predict how candidates will perform on the job through realistic job previews is key to understanding their skills and preparing them for success.
+The ability to predict how candidates will perform on the job through realistic job previews is key to understanding their skills and preparing them for success.
 It enables candidates to learn what the job is all about, helping them decide to opt out if the role isn’t right for them while allowing those hired to hit the ground running, knowing what’s expected of them.